-Sales-funded Exhibits and Displays are subject to a different SOP - ED SOP2-01 available on Global Policy Xchange on GCO On Demand under the Funding Requests tab which is separate from the External Funding SOP.
-Sales colleagues should submit Exhibit and Display requests through Ariba ACM using the Funding Request Form (FRF) which will be routed to the aligned program activity coordinator for review and follow the applicable policies (available in Global Policy Xchange on GCO On Demand under the "Funding Requests" tab).
-However, if an Exhibit and Display request is part of a larger promotional sponsorship package that includes other benefits (in addition to an exhibit and display space), then the External Funding SOP should be followed.
+Sales-funded Exhibits and Displays are subject to a different SOP - ED SOP2-01 available on Policy Xchange under the Funding Requests tab which is separate from the External Funding SOP.
+Sales colleagues should submit Exhibit and Display requests in Ariba using the Funding Request Form (FRF) which will be routed to the aligned program activity coordinator for review and follow the applicable policies (available in Policy Xchange under the "Funding Requests" tab).
+However, if an Exhibit and Display request is part of a larger promotional sponsorship package that includes other tangible benefits (in addition to an exhibit and display space), then the External Funding SOP should be followed.